gowrath/express-demo/README.md

 Please check out and give me feedback ~ :)

-It is a dynamically served website that contains a lot of useful information related to game data and core mechanics.
+It is a dynamically served website that used a Pokedex as a boilerplate.

+It contains a lot of useful information related to game data and core mechanics.

 It is not a professional website but it has a beautifully designed user interface powered by Materialize CSS.